-Prerequisite: MATH 40 or 40L or a satisfactory score on the placement test.
+Prerequisite: MATH 40 or 40L of satisfactory score on the placement test.

 A basic examination of the principles of economics that apply to the economic system in the aggregate.
-Topics include opportunity costs, gains from trade, demand and supply, determination of aggregate output, employment, in ation, and exchange rates, and the role of fiscal and monetary policy in the U.S. and world economy.
+Topics include opportunity costs, gains from trade, demand and supply, determination of aggregate output, employment, inflation, and exchange rates, and the role of fiscal and monetary policy in the U.S. and world economy.